Lucienne Boyer

-Lucienne Boyer (18 August 1901 – 6 December 1983) was a French diseuse and singer, best known for her song "Parlez-moi d'amour".
+Lucienne Boyer (18 August 1901 – 6 December 1983) was a French entertainer and musician, best known for her song "Parlez-moi d'amour".
 Her impresario was Bruno Coquatrix.
-According to the New York Times, she "reigned as queen of Paris nightlife during the 1930's".
+According to the New York Times, she "reigned as queen of Paris nightlife during the 1930s".

 Early career

 She was born Émilienne-Henriette Boyer in Montparnasse, Paris, France.
-Her melodious voice gave her the chance, while working as a part-time model, to begin singing in cabarets at age 16.
-An office position at a prominent Parisian theater opened the door for her and within a few years, under the name Lucienne Boyer, she was singing in major Parisian music halls.
+Her melodious voice gave her the chance to begin singing in cabarets at age 16, while also working as a part-time model.
+An office position at a prominent Parisian theater opened the door for her and within a few years, under the name Lucienne Boyer, she began singing in major Parisian music halls.

 Popular success

-In 1927, Boyer sang at a concert by the great star Félix Mayol where she was seen by the American impresario Lee Shubert who immediately offered her a contract to come to Broadway.
+In 1927, Boyer sang at a concert featuring Félix Mayol, where she was seen by the American impresario Lee Shubert, who immediately offered her a contract to work on Broadway.
 Boyer spent nine months in New York City, returning to perform there and to South America numerous times throughout the 1930s.

-By 1933, she had made a large number of recordings for Columbia Records of France including her signature song, "Parlez-moi d'amour" (Speak to Me of Love).
+By 1933, she had made a large number of recordings for Columbia Records of France, including her signature song, "Parlez-moi d'amour" (Speak to Me of Love).
 Written by Jean Lenoir, the song won the first-ever Grand Prix du Disque of the Charles Cros Academy.

 Personal life

-Boyer lost her soldier father in World War I and had to go to work in a munitions factory to help her family get by.
+Boyer's father died while he served as a soldier in World War I. Due to the loss, she worked in a munitions factory to provide for her family.

-In 1939, she married the cabaret singer Jacques Pills of the very popular duo Pills et Tabet.
-Their daughter Jacqueline, born on 23 April 1941, followed in their footsteps, becoming a very successful singer who won the 1960 Eurovision Song Contest.
+In 1939, she married the cabaret singer Jacques Pills of the musical duo Pills et Tabet.
+Their daughter, Jacqueline, was born on 23 April 1941.
+Following in their footsteps, Jacqueline became a singer who went on to win the Eurovision Song Contest in 1960.